 - Published in the Southern California edition of Super Lawyers (2013-2016)

-- U.S. District Court for the Central and Southern Districts of California
+- US District Court, Central, Northern, and Southern Districts of California

 - University of California at Los Angeles, J.D.: Order of the Coif; Senior Editor, UCLA Law Review; Business Editor, UCLA Women's Law Journal; Writing Advisor